ddc-java-21/noted-dobisike/docs/index.md

     > As a businessperson, I use Noted so that I can set reminders to keep track of things I need to complete in the future without it slipping my mind.

-- Moms who need to keep track of their kids sports games.
+- Moms who need to keep track of their kid's sports games.
     > As a mom, I use Noted so that I can now use the reminder to know which days my kid needs a ride to their game and take notes for the score of their games